Quintessence (band)

 Quintessence were a rock band formed in April 1969 in Notting Hill, London, England.
-Their style was a mixture of jazz, psychedelic rock and progressive rock with an influence of music from India.
+Their style of progressive rock included elements of rock, jazz and music from India.

 Career

 The original line-up included Sambhu Babaji (bass guitar), Maha Dev (rhythm guitar), Shiva Shankar Jones (vocals, keyboards, percussion), Jake Milton (drums, percussion), Allan Mostert (lead guitar) (born 1952), and Raja Ram (flute, percussion).
-Jones, an Australian, had been Phil Jones and with his Sydney band The Unknown Blues had a hit with "If I Had a Ticket" in 1967.
+Jones, an Australian, had been Phil Jones and with his Sydney band the Unknown Blues had a hit with "If I Had a Ticket" in 1967.

 They rehearsed in All Saints Hall which was a converted church near Portobello Road, and recorded three albums for Island Records between 1969 and 1971, with two further albums recorded in 1972 for RCA.
 The first of the latter set, Self, featured studio material on side one, with the band recorded playing live at Exeter University, on 11 December 1971, on side two.

 They built a reputation on solid club work.
 Besides appearing at the first two Glastonbury Festivals (then called 'Fayres'), in 1970/71, they also were invited to play the Montreux Jazz Festival.